 The development process for this onshore wind farm began in 2009 with Evolution One providing support in 2010 to help get the investigatory work completed.
 A fully-permitted wind farm together with the required funding was finalized in November 2012 with the preliminary wind turbine layout and design already underway from mid 2011.
+The project comprises 32, 80 meter high, wind turbines which generate about 300 million kilowatt hours of energy per year.
 The total cost of the project was about ZAR 2 billion (ZAR is South African Rand) of which the equity component was about 20% with Evolution One providing about one quarter, ZAR 98 million, of that equity.
-The estimated payback of the equity component is 5 years with the debt ( provided by Standard Bank and Nedbank - two of South Africa's largest banks) being repaid over 15 years aligned with the long term power purchase agreement (PPA).
+The estimated payback of the equity component is 5 years with the debt (provided by Standard Bank and Nedbank - two of South Africa's largest banks) being repaid over 15 years aligned with the long term power purchase agreement (PPA).
 The PPA initial price is ZAR 1.15 per kilowatt hour and is fully indexed to the South African Consumer Price Index, annually.

 KWF, as a key part of its commitment to the socio-economic development of the local communities living in close proximity to the proposed wind farm, is establishing the Kouga Wind Farm Community Development Trust ("Trust").
-With the backing of the Industrial Development Corporation, the Trust will acquire a 26% shareholding in KWF, which will allow profit distributions made by KWF to accrue to the Trust and become available for investment in socio-economic and enterprise development projects for the benefit of local previously disadvantaged communities.
+With the backing of the Industrial Development Corporation, the Trust acquired a 26% shareholding in KWF, which will allow profit distributions made by KWF to accrue to the Trust and become available for investment in socio-economic and enterprise development projects for the benefit of local previously disadvantaged communities.
 The community is defined as black communities residing within the immediate proximity of the wind farm site within specific co-ordinates given in the Trust deed.
+The project is estimated to power the equivalent of about 50,000 homes and reduce green house gas emissions by 270,000 tonnes.